How is Providence different from other schools?

 Yes, all students in kindergarten through 6th grade have both music and art classes each week.
-Beginning in 7th grade, choir, art, and drama classes are available as electives.
-Additionally, students in kindergarten through 2nd grade may take violin lessons during school hours.
+Beginning in 7th grade, choir and art classes are available as electives.

 What sports are offered?

-In both middle school and high school, students may participate in cross country, football, basketball, track, and tennis.
+In both middle school and high school, students may participate in cross country, football, basketball, track, golf and tennis.
 We also offer volleyball for middle school and high school girls.
-PCS offers baseball for middle school boys, and we are hopeful that this program will be extended to high school in the near future.
+PCS offers middle school and high school baseball teams.

 What other extracurricular activities are offered?

-Grammar school students may participate in Math Olympiad.
-In the upper school, extracurricular activities include yearbook, student council, and mock trial.
+Grammar school students may participate in Math Olympiad and Choir.
+In the upper school, extracurricular activities include yearbook, student council, Science Olympiad and mock trial.

 What is the House System?

 The house system, based on the system used in British boarding schools, is used in the upper school to foster community and provide mentoring and leadership opportunities for students.
 7th- through 12th-graders are divided into four houses: Dragon, Gryphon, Leviathan, and Phoenix.
-House activities include an annual upper school retreat, monthly house games on Friday afternoons, and chapels and lunches together.
+House activities include an annual upper school retreat, house games, and chapels and lunches together.